Skip to main content

 Dual Authority: Carrier and Broker

 Many companies hold both carrier and broker authority.
 This allows them to haul freight with their own trucks (carrier authority) and also arrange freight for other carriers when they have overflow or loads that do not fit their equipment (broker authority).
+If you are setting up your own operation, our guide on how to get MC authority walks through the registration steps for each authority type.

 Dual authority is legal and common, but it creates additional compliance requirements.
 The company must maintain both the $750,000 carrier insurance and the $75,000 broker bond.
 More importantly, each transaction must clearly use the correct authority.
 When the company hauls with its own trucks, it operates under carrier authority.
 When it arranges transportation for another carrier, it operates under broker authority.
 Mixing these up creates liability and regulatory problems.